byapparov/CarND-Behavioral-Cloning-P3/README.md

 - driving on the first track getting car on the road multiple times in different locations on the track.

+Here a screenshot of an example where car is in a position where it is entering or crossing the road:

+ ![Sharp Angle][image_sharp_angle]

+This position is very rear while driving but important for the car to learn to steer sharp turns.

-To augment the data and increase the number of data points, I have flipped the images within the generator:
+To augment the data and increase the number of data points, I have flipped the images within the generator function:

 Original Image|Horisontal Flip
 ------------|----------
 ![alt text][image_original]|![alt text][image_flip]

+Each observation for a flipped image label got assigned negative value of the original measurement.

 In total I have collected 14622 data points (43866 images from 3 cameras).

-After re-sampling to reduce number of observations where control was zero, ~9876 lines were used.
+After re-sampling to reduce number of observations where control was zero, 6992 lines were used.

 Data was randomly shuffled with 80/20 split into training and validation sets.

 I have used Adam optimiser and manually selected 8 epochs for training as loss was growing afterwards on the validation set.